thedavidwenk/thedavidwenk/README.md

 * 👨‍💻 I’m currently learning Full Stack Web Development.
 I'm a newbie in software development but I'm excited to learn.
 * 🎨 I have a background in UX/UI and Product Design.
-* 👀 I’m interested in participating in Open Source Projects and meeting new
+* 👀 I’m interested in participating in Open Source Projects and meeting new people
-* ⚡ Fun fact: I studied Architecture and worked as a construction manager before moving into tech.
+* ⚡ Fun fact: I studied Architecture and worked as a construction manager before working in tech.

 <!---